Anisrehan-hash/java-1st-program/README.md

 # java Emp program
-1.This programs includes the real entities of employee in firm.
+1.This programs includes the real entities of employee in firm and based on business logic.

 2.created two seprate class one is for main method and another one is for logic/entity.